QuentinAndre/AffectiveSamplerJS/README.md

     parentId: "mysamplingtask",
     mediaUrl: "http://commondatastorage.googleapis.com/gtv-videos-bucket/sample/BigBuckBunny.mp4", // The media to show.
     mediaType: "video", // The type of the media, can be "video" or "audio"
-    showMediaControls: false, // Whether the show the media controls.
+    showMediaControls: false, // Whether to show the media controls.
 If false, only a play/pause button will be displayed.
+    canPauseMedia: true, // Whether the user can pause the video after starting it.
     sliderMin: -50, // The minimum value of the affective slider
     sliderMax: 50, // The maximum value of the affective slider
     timeResolution: 1, // The time resolution (in seconds) at which to sample.
 Should not be lower than 1.